zackaira/StoreCustomizer/readme.txt

 === StoreCustomizer - A plugin to Customize all WooCommerce Pages ===
 Contributors: Kaira
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PFZGBM92T8XSE&source=url
-Tags: woocommerce, customize woocommerce, woocommerce hooks, woocommerce shop, ecommerce, catalogue mode, ajax search, product quick view, custom thank you pages, menu cart
-Requires at least: 5.0
+Tags: woocommerce, customize woocommerce, woocommerce hooks, woocommerce customizer, ecommerce Requires at least: 5.0
-Tested up to: 6.0
+Tested up to: 6.1
-Stable tag: 2.4.4
+Stable tag: 2.4.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Customize your WooCommerce pages without code...
-StoreCustomizer, a free store customizer plugin, has all the WooCommerce hooks & lots more features built into one plugin, to further edit your WooCommerce Shop and Product pages, Cart, Checkout and User Account pages.
+StoreCustomizer, a free WooCommerce customizer plugin, has all the WooCommerce hooks available for you to edit your online store & lots more features, all built into one plugin.
+Easily edit your WooCommerce Shop and Product pages, Cart page, Checkout page and User Account pages.

 == Description ==